icld/Unit6Project-letsgo/readme.md

 ## Detailed Description
 * Project Overview
-So far you've worked with a lot of "client-side" JavaScript.
-Which is just an industry way of saying JavaScript in the browser.
-All of the JavaScript you've written for the first five projects in this Techdegree is run right in the browser.
-Now it's time to continue your journey out of the browser and start writing some powerful "server-side" JavaScript.
+From TechDegree Instructions:

-In this project, you'll create a gorgeous portfolio site to showcase the great projects you've built.
+"In this project, you'll create a gorgeous portfolio site to showcase the great projects you've built.
 The site will contain a modern landing page, an about page where you'll have a chance to share contact info, practice your elevator pitch and talk a little about yourself, and a series of project pages to show off and detail at least your first five projects from this Techdegree.

 You'll create a JSON file to store all the data about the projects you've created.